 Chatbots and conversational AI are therefore not the same things.
 Rather, Conversational AI is a further development of conventional chatbots that enable authentic conversations between a human and the virtual assistant.

 So simple chatbots can be a good start, especially when it comes to text-based communication.
-Sooner or later, however, you will realize that chatbots can only offer real added value for customers through Conversational AI.
+Sooner or later, however, you will realise that chatbots can only offer real added value for customers through Conversational AI.

 Would you like to learn more about Conversational AI?
 In this article, you will learn everything you need to know about artificial intelligence.